Applicants Needed For Orange County

-ORANGE COUNTY, NC (January 8, 2020) – One major way citizens can have a positive impact on the future of Orange County is to volunteer to serve on the various County advisory boards and commissions.
+ORANGE COUNTY, NC (January 24, 2022) – One way residents can have a positive impact on the future of Orange County is to serve on a volunteer board or commission.

-Orange County strives for diversity on volunteer advisory boards.
-Minorities are encouraged to apply.
+Orange County strives for authentically diverse representation on volunteer boards and commissions.
+Residents of all demographic backgrounds, identities, and perspectives are encouraged to apply.
 Applicants must reside in Orange County.
-Volunteers appointed by the Board of County Commissioners have an opportunity to influence the way of life in Orange County.
+Volunteers appointed by the Board of County Commissioners have the opportunity to directly influence the County’s decisions, policies, and priorities.

 # # #